keagud/Della/README.md

 Development of this project also resulted in the creation of two libraries:

   - [dateparse](https://github.com/keagud/dateparse) is the backend for parsing natural language into dates
-  - [getchoice](https://github.com/keagud/getchoice) is a very simple almost-clone of [pick], which I created when I was unable to find anything like it that supported text formatting a la [prompt toolkit]
+  - [getchoice](https://github.com/keagud/getchoice) is a very simple almost-clone of [pick](https://github.com/wong2/pick), which I created when I was unable to find anything like it that supported text formatting a la [prompt toolkit](https://github.com/prompt-toolkit/python-prompt-toolkit)

 They're both also available via pip, and licensed with no restrictions whatsoever.